mtorralvo/PDIB/README.md

 ## Input files

-PDIB will look for all the files having a .pdb extension in the directory specified by -d.
+PDIB will look for all the files having a .pdb extension in the directory specified by -i.
 The filenames must match the following pattern:
 <Name>_<Chain1>_<Chain2>.pdb(.gz)

 Where name is the name of the structure and Chain1 and Chain2 are the interacting subunits present in the file.